CMU-17-214/f2025/labs/lab01.md

 * If you do not have a *GitHub* account yet, [create one](https://github.com/).
 * Follow the GitHub classroom link on Canvas to create your own GitHub repository with the starter code for homework 1.

 **Setting up your Personal Access Token.** Before cloning the repository, you should set up your own personal access token; otherwise, you might get an invalid username or password error.
 GitHub removes these every year, so even if you have made one in the past, you may need to recreate it.
-You can follow the [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for the general outline on how and where to create a personal access token.
+You can follow the [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for the general outline on how and where to create a (classic) personal access token.
 Some things to note:

 * You can name it something like 17214f25 or whatever you’d like
 * Set the expiration date to be some time past the end of the semester (e.g. 12/21/25), so that you don’t have to make it again this semester